EriveltoSilva/drf-todo-list-api/README.md

 - <strong>Task CRUD Operations:</strong> Create, read, update, and delete tasks with customizable fields such as title, description, due date, priority, and status.

+- <strong>Task Prioritization:</strong> Assign priority levels (High, Medium, Low) to tasks, and easily sort or filter them.

+- <strong>Advanced Search & Filtering:</strong> Search tasks by keywords in title or description, and filter by status, priority, category, and more

+- <strong>Task Archiving:</strong> Archive completed tasks to keep the active task list organized.

 <h2 id="started">🚀 Getting started</h2>